bizay047/Microplastic-Detection/README.md

  <img src="Bead_001.png" width="150" title="Microplastic Bead">

 </p>

+*(Note:Here is the sample of the responsive website which is live  and the anlysis of thosesample)*

 ## 📖 Overview
 Microplastic pollution is a growing environmental crisis.
 This project provides a web-based, AI-driven solution to identify and classify microplastics from water samples (specifically trained on data from the Boise River Basin).